imswebra/cmput291MP1/Report.md

 - test_stringify: ensure correct conversion to string
 - test_is_index: ensure ability to identify out of range selections

->The testing strategy discusses your general strategy for testing, with the scenarios being tested, the coverage of your test cases and (if applicable) some statistics on the number of bugs found and the nature of those bugs.
+The strategy employed to execute manual testing was to heavily test the most common areas for failure, such as user-input and SQL queries.
+Schema and data files were developed for manual testing.
+A sql DB was created with data that specifically addressed the project requirements and corresponding edge cases.
+This allowed quick and easy testing during development.
+It was also easy to quickly add new data to the database as further testing was required.

 ## Group Work Strategy
-The group work strategy between all the members was fairly loose and relaxed.
-We didn't formally split up the work into three sections; Generally, the team members worked on the project as they had time, working on what needed to be done at the time.
-We communicated and coordinated regularly as we each made updates to the project.
+Our group began work on the project 2 weeks before the deadline.
+At this time each member of the team began to familiarize themselves with the project and began to understand what was required.
+As members began to work, they would update other members of the group on what had been accomplished and what was the next item on the TODO list.
+To ensure even splitting of the work, members would request that certain features were left for them to implement.
+In this way, members were able to work on the project when they had time to do so without worrying about not contributing.
 The group members would consistently keep a tally of what work was completed and what work was still required to implement and group members were able to choose tasks to whittle down the necessary work.
+Once a sizeable portion of the product had been done, a TODO list was started on what was needed to finalize the project.
+At this time each member volunteered to work on a few of the "clean up" tasks that were required.

+As our group was not able to meet in person to work on this project, we had a group chat made to ensure constant communication between members.
+Members were able to keep each other up-to-date on what had been completed and what was still left to be done.
+Members were could also consult the group when they found a task to be difficult and needed assistance from the group.
+This allowed members to work individually, but collaborate if needed.

+In order to ensure all requirements were met, lists of tasks were made by directly consulting the requirements.
+This allowed us to stay organized and address the needed features of the projects.

+In order to not miss any clarifications, we also copied all the clarifications into our todo list so that we could change our previous work if needed and could easily see the clarifications for new work

+Overall, our group maintained good communication throughout the project with members volunteering on what aspects they wanted to work on.
+All members were eager to contribute and the dynamics of the team was positive.

 ### Member estimates and tasks
 > **TODO:** Update this once everything has been finalized\